 Article 4, paragraph 1 (b)

-Article 3(4), first subparagraph, of the Environmental Information Directive asks public authorities to provide environmental information in the specific form requested by the applicant.
+Article 3(4), first subparagraph, of the Environmental Information Directive asks public authorities to provide environmental information in the form requested by the applicant.

 Article 4, paragraph 2

-Article 3(2) of the Environmental Information Directive specifies the time limits for replies, namely as soon as possible and at the latest within one month after the receipt of the request (or two months for voluminous and complex requests, in which case the applicant must be notified as soon as possible).
+Article 3(2) of the Environmental Information Directive specifies the time limits for replies, namely as soon as possible and at the latest within one month after receipt of the request (or two months for large and complex requests, in which case the applicant must be told as soon as possible).
 Failure to respond on time entitles the applicant to initiate an administrative review or court proceedings.

 Article 4, paragraphs 3 and 4